juliocorzo/dev-duel/README.md

 1. Successfully added token, deleted supplementary files.

+## Fast and slow implementations

+Fast implementation of the endpoints.
+Fast as in, less accurate and also more in line with what the original goal was.
+Instead of going into every repository and fetching its languages, these endpoints use the most used language in a repository as reported by GitHub.

+Why is this more inaccurate?
+Instead of counting the total amount of code in a language a user has submitted, it counts which is the most prominent language in each repository.

+What is the difference?
+Let's say a random GitHub user has 100 repositories, one of which contains the entire source code of Discord, a popular gaming messaging platform.
+Discord's desktop and web applications are written in React.js and Electron.js, mostly JavaScript, and a lot of it.

+The other 99 repositories contain Ruby code snippets, most with one file with two lines.
+The fast version of the endpoint would report that Ruby is this user's favorite language, when it reality, it's Javascript, because its the language that is most prominent down to the bits.

 ## Requirements Overview

 Students will implement a web application along with a supporting API to get the following data for a given user's